Caregiver Stress: 5 Tips for Managing Life as a Caregiver

 In addition, consider the following activities to keep your body and mind healthy:

-- Doing some things you enjoy, such as engaging in a hobby.
+Doing things you enjoy, such as engaging in a hobby.

 2. Know your Limits

-Understand that at times, you may have to say no. Setting boundaries is critical to managing life as a caregiver.
+Understand that at times you may have to say no, and that's okay!
+Setting boundaries is critical to managing life as a caregiver.
 For the responsibilities you do take on, make lists and use a written calendar to manage it all.

 3. Celebrate the Positive